tmtsoftware/tcs-vslice-0.4/README.md

 ## Running the pk assembly

+Note that by setting the environment variable TPK_USE_FAKE_SYSTEM_CLOCK you can force the internal clock used by the assembly's C code to start at MDJ = midnight, making tests more reproducible.

 To run the assemblies, run:

     csw-services start  # Note: Make sure you are using the version for csw-4.0.0-M1 or greater

     sbt stage

+    export TPK_USE_FAKE_SYSTEM_CLOCK=1
     ./target/universal/stage/bin/tcs-deploy --local ./tcs-deploy/src/main/resources/McsEncPkContainer.conf

 To send a command to the pk assembly, you can use the tcs-client command line application: